Latest News

 • Research visit to continue digitisation work and enhance skills of local project team

-The Unisa Node of the South African Centre for Digital Language Resources (SADiLaR) recently had the privilege of hosting Dr Gertrud Faaβ, lecturer and computational linguist at the University of Hildesheim, Germany.
-Dr Faaβ has a special interest in developing digital language resources and natural language processing tools for the South African languages and she…
+1 April 2025 The Unisa Node of the South African Centre for Digital Language Resources (SADiLaR) recently had the privilege of hosting Dr Gertrud Faaβ, lecturer and computational linguist at the University of Hildesheim, Germany.
+Dr Faaβ has a special interest in developing digital language resources and natural language processing tools for the South African…

 Read more…